-- 20.1 Although the risk of serious harm can be managed, it cannot be eliminated.
-The Responsible Authority and Duty to Co-operate ("DTC") agencies are expected to do all they reasonably can to protect the public from serious harm, but there will be occasions when an offender subject to MAPPA commits a Serious Further Offence ("SFO").
-This section explains the MAPPA Serious Case Review ("MAPPA SCR") process following an SFO. - 20.2 The purpose of the MAPPA SCR is to examine whether the MAPP arrangements were effectively applied and whether the agencies worked together to do all they reasonably could to manage effectively the risk of further offending in the community. - 20.3 The aims of the MAPPA SCR will be to establish whether there are lessons to be learned, to identify them clearly, to decide how they will be acted upon, and, as a result, to inform the future development of MAPPA policies and procedures in order to protect the public better.
+20.1 The risk of serious harm can be managed but it cannot be eliminated.
+The Responsible Authority (RA) and Duty to Co-operate (DTC) agencies are expected to do all they reasonably can to protect the public from serious harm, but there will be occasions when an offender subject to MAPPA commits a serious further offence.
+In certain circumstances, the Strategic Management Board (SMB) will commission a MAPPA Serious Case Review (SCR) when this happens.

+20.2 The purpose of an SCR is to examine whether the MAPPA were applied effectively and whether the agencies worked together to do all they reasonably could to manage the risk of further offending in the community.
+An SCR should also establish whether there are improvements to be made, identify them clearly, decide what action to take, and aim to inform the future development of MAPPA policies and procedures.
 It may also identify areas of good practice.
+It is not the purpose of an SCR to examine whether agencies followed their internal case management procedures or determine why an offence was committed.
+Nor is it the purpose of an SCR to apportion blame.

-Commissioning a MAPPA Serious Case Review
+When to Commission a MAPPA Serious Case Review

-Standard - It is a Strategic Management Board ("SMB") responsibility to commission a MAPPA SCR when the mandatory criteria have been met
+Standard - The Strategic Management Board (SMB) Chair commissions an SCR when mandatory criteria have been met

-- 20.4 The SMB must commission a MAPPA SCR if both of the following conditions apply. - The MAPPA offender (in any category) was being managed at level 2 or 3 when the offence was committed or at any time in the 28 days before the offence was committed. - The offence is murder, attempted murder, manslaughter, rape, or attempted rape.
+20.3 The SMB Chair must commission an SCR when both of the following conditions apply;

+- the MAPPA offender (in any category) was being managed at Level 2 or 3 when the offence was committed or at any time in the 28 days before the offence was committed; and - the offence was murder, attempted murder, conspiracy to commit murder, manslaughter, rape, attempted rape or conspiracy to commit rape.

-Standard - It is an SMB responsibility to decide whether to commission a discretionary MAPPA SCR
+Standard - The SMB Chair decides whether to commission a discretionary SCR

-- 20.5 There will be other SFOs which may trigger a MAPPA SCR.
-It is difficult to prescribe discretionary criteria, as much will depend on the circumstances of the particular case, and whether there has been a significant breach of the MAPPA Guidance, but MAPPA SCRs might be commissioned when: - A level 1 offender is charged with murder, manslaughter, rape or an attempt to commit murder or rape. - An offender being managed at any level is charged with a serious offence listed in PI 10/2011 see the list at Appendix 6, or - It would otherwise be in the public interest to undertake a review, e.g. following an offence which results in serious physical or psychological harm to a child or vulnerable adult but which is not an offence listed in PI 10/2011.
+20.4 Other serious offences may also require an SCR.
+It is difficult to prescribe discretionary criteria, as much will depend on the circumstances of the case, but an SCR might be commissioned when not to do so would undermine public confidence in MAPPA, where there has been a significant departure from the MAPPA Guidance or there are issues that need to be addressed in the operation of MAPPA and:

+- a MAPPA Level 1 offender is charged with an offence listed in 20.3 above; - an offender being managed at any level is charged with a serious offence listed in Appendix 6; or - it would otherwise be in the public interest to undertake a review, e.g. following an offence that results in serious physical or psychological harm to a child or adult at risk but is not an offence listed in Appendix 6.

-20.6 However, as a review of the lead agency's management of the case will be conducted under these circumstances, careful consideration should be given to whether any value would be gained by conducting a MAPPA SCR for level 1 cases.
-This is especially relevant if cases have never been managed at level 2 or 3.
+20.5 As an internal review of the lead agency's management of the case is likely to be conducted under these circumstances, careful consideration should be given to the additional value that would be gained by conducting a discretionary SCR.
+This is especially relevant for Level 1 cases that have never been managed at Level 2 or 3 or where there has been limited multi-agency involvement at Level 1.
+Agencies should share learning from internal reviews with the relevant SMB Chair.